Level crossings in the United Kingdom: Gates and barriers

-Wooden gates were the most common form of protecting level crossings in the UK, and were operated either by a signalman or a crossing keeper.
+Wooden hand gates were the most common form of protecting level crossings in the UK, and were operated either by a signalman or a crossing keeper.
 All gated crossings across public highways had each gate fitted with a large red circle or more rarely, a diamond, to highlight that the gate was closed.
 Gates open to road traffic, mostly closed across the railway to stop herded livestock from straying onto the track.
 If a train was due, the gates would be swung manually or by a wheel mechanism from the adjacent signal box.
 When closed to road traffic, the gates would be interlocked with the signalling systems, locking the gates from opening and releasing the signals.
 These legacy crossings do not meet current standards and many have been renewed with modern systems.
 However, there are still a few on Network Rail and also on heritage lines.
 A system of motor-driven boom-gates replaced some older gates, they had a motorised wheel that drove the gate across the road.
-These have nearly all been replaced due to reliability issues, most notable at Redcar.
+These have all been replaced due to reliability issues, most notable at Redcar.

 Barriers are the normal level crossing protector to be seen in the UK and now come in various models.
-All barriers at crossings are illuminated with barrier lights on the barrier arm, and are highlighted in red and white reflective stickers.
-Half barriers at level crossings are a simple boom arm that descends on the left-hand footway and left-hand lanes of a road when the crossing activates and the warning lights have been on for about 10 seconds.
+All barriers at crossings are illuminated with barrier lights on the barrier arm, and are highlighted using red and white adhesive-backed vinyl.
+Half barriers at level crossings are a simple boom arm that descends on the left-hand footway and left-hand lanes of a road when the crossing activates and the warning lights have been on for about 8-10 seconds.
 Full barrier crossings have either two barriers covering the whole width of the road on either side, or four barriers covering half of the road on either side, that descend on the left-hand lanes first and then the right-hand lanes.
-These are supplied with a white skirting (red and white in older crossings) that fold up in the upright position and stops small children, animals, and potential trespassers from crossing when the barriers are down.
+These are supplied with a white skirting (red and white on older "GWE" barriers) that fold up in the upright position and stops small children, animals, and potential trespassers from crossing when the barriers are down.
+Plastic skirts replaced metal skirts with the introduction of Smiths barriers in 1985.
 Where pedestrian traffic is sparse or there is a barrier separating the footway from the road, only partial or no skirting ('skirts') may be used.
 In rare cases, both full and half barrier crossings can have three barriers that all descend at once.
+Examples include Britannia crossing in Kingswear, Devon, or the AHB crossing in Harlech, Gwynedd.